-The younger girls are despondent because the military regiment (i.e., the attractive men) will be leaving soon.
+The younger girls are depressed because the military regiment (i.e., the attractive men in uniform) will be leaving soon.

-She speaks with passion and her father recognizes it, but he says that Jane and Elizabeth's reputations cannot possibly be hurt by their three very silly sisters.
+Mr. Bennet can tell she's upset, but he says that Jane and Elizabeth's reputations cannot possibly be hurt by their three very silly sisters.

 It's settled: Lydia's off, and Elizabeth can finally say good riddance to Wickham.
 He's really lost his charm for her.

 She does get one dig in: she tells Wickham that she spent three weeks with Mr. Darcy and Colonel Fitzwilliam.
 She lets Wickham know that she liked the colonel immensely, and adds that Mr. Darcy's personality and manners improve as she gets to know him better.

 This is a really subtle way of telling him that she knows he's a lying liar.